-“We worked for over 18 months with our manufacturer in Korea on a proprietary blend of ingredients to ensure our polish was as long-lasting as possible, while still being as clean as possible (7 free),” says Olive & June CEO and founder Sarah Gibson Tuttle.
+“We worked for over 18 months with our manufacturer in Korea on a proprietary blend of ingredients to ensure our polish was as long-lasting as possible, while still being as clean as possible (7-free),” says Gibson Tuttle.
 “Our formula costs significantly more to manufacture than other formulas, but it's worth it when your mani lasts for five, seven, 10, even 14 days chip-free.
 We recently held our first ever Mani Marathon and the longest mani was 20-days long.
 She only removed her polish to paint a new color.
 It was incredible!”

 Gel Nail Extensions

-Similarly to acrylics, gel nail extensions are essentially a fake nail that's applied to your nail beds, then painted using nail polish.
+Similar to acrylics, gel nail extensions are essentially fake nails that are applied to your nail beds, then painted using nail polish.
 Unlike acrylics, using an extension made of gel is actually better for the integrity of your nails, limiting exposure to the harsh chemicals associated with traditional acrylics (although gel nails still use damaging UV light and adhesives).
-Gel nail extensions are also much easier to remove than acrylic nails and gel manicures (they actually soak off), so there's no need to subject your nails to harsh acetone and filing.
-Pro tip, these are great at kicking your nail-biting habit in the bud.
+Gel nail extensions are also much easier to remove than acrylic nails and gel manicures (they soak off), so there's no need to subject your nails to harsh acetone and filing.
+Pro-tip, these are great at kicking your nail-biting habit in the bud.
 Kiara Sky's Gelly Tips offers starter kits with five different nail shapes to choose from, perfect for the gel extension novice.

 Sally Hansen Miracle Gel Nail Polish